Ising Model: Relaxation to Equilibrium

 from utils.exceptions import ZeroVarianceAutocorrelationError

-from utils.physics_helpers import calculate_autocorr, estimate_relaxation_time_two_start
+from utils.analysis import calculate_autocorr, estimate_relaxation_time_two_start

 TC_ISING = 2.0 / np.log(1.0 + np.sqrt(2.0))